Fraction Calculator

 c) Write a previous answer (new numerator 5) over the denominator 2.

-For adding, subtracting, and comparing fractions, it is suitable to adjust both fractions to a common (equal, identical) denominator.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(4, 2) = 4.
-In practice, it is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 4 × 2 = 8.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 4 × 2 = 8.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

-In other words - thirteen quarters plus five halfs = twenty-three quarters.
+In other words, thirteen quarters plus five halves equals twenty-three quarters.

 Rules for expressions with fractions: